wangziqi2013/wangziqi2013.github.io/_posts/2020-01-09-understand-zsim-cache-cc.markdown

 level cache, since this will break the invalidation-free property we just proved above.
 For last level caches this will be fine, since the invalidation lock on node X is always sufficient to ensure the no-invalidation property.

+Based on the above three lemmas, we can now take a look at `startAccess()` and `endAccess()` in `class MESICC` to understand the locking protocol.
+Recall that `startAccess()` is called at the beginning of each `access()` method of a cache object, and `endAccess()` is called after everything has completed on the current level.
+The cache access locking protocol maintains the invariant that at any moment in time when the thread is working on cache X to serve a request initiated from leaf cache Y, as long as we are between `startAccess()` and `endAccess()` of X, it is guaranteed that the access locks on the path from X to Y, as well as the invalidation lock of X, are acquired.